Are Bamboo Plates Safe

 – Don’t contain harmful additives

-– Are used within recommended temperature ranges
+– They are used within recommended temperature ranges

 – Are maintained properly